-Must-try disches include the poke bowl and the weffy salad.
-Their burger and sandwhich game is also strong, and their coffee is consistently outstanding.
+Must-try dishes include the poke bowl and the weffy salad.
+Their burger and sandwich game is also strong, and their coffee is consistently outstanding.
 Almost everything on the menu is under Rp 100k, making it exceptionally affordable, as the same quality of dish would easily cost 2-3 times as much or more in any western city.

 Make sure you book by phone during the high season (July-September).
 Highly recommended for breakfast, lunch and dinner as well as the high tea in the afternoons.

 The best decompress stop after landing in Bali.
-Since I have been hosting friends, family and guests from all over world, Nook has been my number one place to take people if they arriving on a morning flight for great coffee, an introduction to Indonesion food and achill-out environment to start the process of decompressing from the world they left behind.
+Since I have been hosting friends, family and guests from all over the world, Nook has been my number one place to take people if they arriving on a morning flight for great coffee, an introduction to Indonesian food and chill-out environment to start the process of decompressing from the world they left behind.

-Nook used to be a tiny cafe tucked away in the ricefeilds behind Jalan Petitenget on the northern end of Seminyak.
-“Progress” being an inescapable fact of lfe in Bali means the cafe has trebled in size and the ricefields are slowly disapperaing under the hammer of development.
+Nook used to be a tiny cafe tucked away in the ricefields behind Jalan Petitenget on the northern end of Seminyak.
+“Progress” being an inescapable fact of life in Bali means the cafe has trebled in size and the ricefields are slowly disappearing under the hammer of development.

-Along with that popularity has come an unfortunate, but understandable practice of charging a minumin spend for the tables with a front row view of the ricefields.
+Along with that popularity has come an unfortunate, but the understandable practice of charging a minimum spend for the tables with a front-row view of the ricefields.

 Locavore To Go